jhylin/Adverse_drug_reactions/README.md

 This work can be read in conjunction with the previous "[cytochrome P450 and small drug molecules](https://jhylin.github.io/Data_in_life_blog/posts/20_Cyp3a4_2d6_inh/1_CYP450_drugs.html)" post as it is a continuation of this project.

 Ongoing ADRs data collection for other cytochrome P450 (CYP) substrates:
-- ADRs for CYP3A4, 2D6 and 2C19 substrates have been collected in February to March 2025
+- ADRs for CYP3A4, 2D6, 2C19 and 2C9 substrates have been collected in February to March 2025
-- ADRs for CYP2C9 and 1A2 are being collected in March 2025
+- ADRs for CYP1A2 are being collected in March 2025

 #### **Documents**: